-La Cuisine Paris is a French cooking school offering a variety of different cooking classes in Paris.
-We would be pleased for you to join us for Paris cooking classes in English.
-We have a variety of French cuisine classes, from Croissant Classes, Macaron Classes, Traditional French Pastry Classes, Technical Skills Classes, French Cheese Workshop, to even Food Tours in Paris !
-We have a small international team (French and non-French), with different backgrounds and experiences, whom all share a common value: the desire to share their "savoir faire" and passion with you.
+La Cuisine Paris is a French cooking school in Paris offering a variety of cooking classes in English.
+We would be pleased to have you join us!
+We offer numerous French cuisine classes, including Croissant Classes, Macaron Classes, Traditional French Pastry Classes, Technical Skills Classes, and a French Cheese Workshop in addition to Food Tours in Paris and Versailles!
+We have a small international team (French and non-French), with different backgrounds and experiences, who share a common value: the desire to share their "savoir faire" and passion with you.

 We usually have a maximum of 12 people in each of our kitchens.
 Depending on the type of class, the group may be a bit smaller.
-We have two kitchens in which we host our classes, one in a typical Parisian Cave, the other on the second floor of the school.
+We have two kitchens in which we host our classes, one in a typical Parisian cave, the other on the second floor of the school.

 Only those who are registered participants for the class can be in the kitchen area.
 This is for the safety, comfort, interaction, and participation of the attendees.
 In our experience, cooking is not a spectator sport – it is best when you get your hands dirty!
 If you are a family member waiting for someone, you are welcome in the waiting area.
 Please note that this also pertains to very young children.
-For the comfort of all the participants, we do not allow very young children being watched by their parents, in to the classroom areas.
+For the comfort of all the participants, we do not allow very young children being watched by their parents in the classroom areas.

 We do anticipate that all participants should leave with a sample and/or tasting, particularly from the pastry classes.
 Whilst parting with your treat bag is always the intention, the main focus of the class is having an instructor there to teach the preparation, rather than the number of items the students walk away with.
 However, when the ‘final product’ is out and you are ready to collect a few, we ask all students to please be considerate of one another, and share the feast!

 All students get the recipes and pencils for notes during the class.
 We ask (in fact we beg!) you to make the recipes at home after the class – send us photos!!
 We love to see what you are up to in the kitchen!
 The one exception to this is the Market Class.
-On the Market we take advantage of purchasing the freshest products available and because of this it is not easy to have predetermined menus and recipes….we do however give you a few basic recipes to take away with you!
+On the Market we take advantage of purchasing the freshest products available and because of this it is not easy to have predetermined menus and recipes… we do however give you a few basic recipes to take away with you!

 We do from time to time take photos during the classes and do post some of them on our Facebook page and on our website.
 Our photos are really for the purpose of allowing others to see what we are up to (we do not ‘tag’ photos on Facebook)!
-If you do not want your photo taken, we will certainly respect that, just tell us.
+If you do not want your photo taken, we will certainly respect that - just tell us.

-We are in the center of Paris – just minutes away from Paris's famous landmark : Hotel de Ville!
-You will find us at 80 Quai de l’Hôtel de Ville, just in front of the Seine !
+We are in the center of Paris – just minutes away from Paris's famous landmark : Hôtel de Ville!
+You will find us at 80 Quai de l’Hôtel de Ville, just in front of the Seine.

-You many choices… the public train transport closest to us is via line 1 and line 11 in to metro station ‘Hôtel de Ville’, or line 7 in to metro station ‘Pont Marie’.
-We are also just one stop away from the main metro hub, Chatlet.
+You have several choices… the public train transport closest to us is via line 1 and line 11 to metro station ‘Hôtel de Ville’, or line 7 in to metro station ‘Pont Marie’.
+We are also just one stop away from the main metro hub, Châtelet.
 If you are a fan of the bus, bus number 72 and number 67 will get you here!

 We do not cater in home for private events.
 We do however have a team of chefs that also work with catering and ‘cuisine a domicile’ (cooking for private dinner parties, etc) and we are happy to share references.

 When you purchase a cooking class, you are purchasing an experience on a specific date and time, and very much like tickets to the theater, a non-showing or a late cancellation is non-refundable.
 Please keep in mind that we rely on confirmed class bookings for making sure that we have the right chef in place, as well as ensuring that we have fresh ingredients for each participant attending.
 As such, when someone cancels at the last minute, unlike a restaurant, we are not likely to fill their space.
-We understand there are occasions when medical emergencies arise, which make it difficult to notify us in within our cancelation policy.
-Above all, we try to be as flexible as possible with our clients, and certainly do try to make exceptions in this case, we simply ask for medical certification.
+We understand there are occasions when medical emergencies, which make it difficult to notify us in within our cancelation policy.
+We certainly do try to make exceptions in this case, and simply ask for medical certification.
 For all other reasons, inlcuding travel changes and/or delays, we are not able to provide refunds for missed classes in these circumstances - please direct those to the appropriate party responsible.

 We have a number of participants in the class with varying degrees of experience – but we still try to keep it as hands on as possible - and ask that the participants be active and take responsibility for helping to ensure they are getting the experience they want.
 The chefs rely on feedback from their group, particularly in expressing how much or how little they would like to participate.
 Please do not assume that the chef will be able to know your interest level by looking at you.
 They love when you speak up and jump in, so please do not be afraid to do so!